doxeylab/learn-genomics-in-linux/task7/README.md

 ## Retrieving the raw data and reference transcriptome

-First, we need a human reference transcriptome and Salmon index.

-This has been done for you already and the files are located at : `/fsys1/data/task4`

-If you are curious and would like to know how this was done, see below, but again this is not needed.
+**NOTE: This has been done for you already and the files are located at : `/fsys1/data/task4`** If you are curious and would like to know how this was done, see below, but again this is not needed, so you can skip ahead to the next section.

+### Download human reference transcriptome and create a Salmon index

 ```
 #download a pre-made reference transcriptome from Gencode